 - Expand your capacity to write by engaging what others have written and learn how to better articulate your own point of view.

 Final paper schedule

-- October 24: Select preliminary topic for final paper.
+- October 20: Propose preliminary topics for final paper.

 This syllabus and all associated assignments, requirements, deadlines, and procedures may be subject to change during the term.